...

 Workstations that lose power abruptly will shut down with any unsaved work lost.
 For a front desk workstation with a patient’s appointment or billing record open but not yet saved, that data is gone.
 Operatory workstations that were actively capturing imaging data may lose the most recently captured images.

 Windows workstations typically run a file system check on restart after an improper shutdown and resolve most minor file system issues automatically.
-The greater concern is the server, not the individual workstations.
+The greater concern is always the server, not the individual workstations.

 How to Protect Your Practice from Power Outage Data Loss